 They created, choreographed and danced in successful shows: Ensueños de tango, Orfeus en de Hellehond van de Hades, Motivo de tango, Bailáme, Estrellas del Sur et Azen.
 They were also invited as tango choreographers to contribute to several leading theatre, dance and circus productions.
 As such they collaborated with renown artists, including Anne Teresa De Keersmaeker, Jan Fabre, Sidi Larbi Cherkaoui, Frank Groothof, Dimitri Leue, Hubert Damen, Feria Musica, Ensemble Leporello.

-They created a choreography for the British remake of the famous Flemish TV series Professor T, and they appeared in various television programmes (Let’s Dance, Witse, Sterren op de Dansvloer), a video clip (Deze Tango, Een laatste Nacht) and commercials (Telenet, Confederation Cup).
+They created a choreography for the British remake of the famous Flemish TV series Professor T, and they appeared in various television programmes (Let’s Dance, Witse, Sterren op de Dansvloer), video clips (Deze Tango by Michael Lanzo, Een laatste Nacht by Duende Doble) and commercials (Telenet, Confederation Cup).

 Marisa & Oliver in the media

 - Interview of Marisa & Oliver on Ment TV (NL)

 - Interview of Marisa & Oliver in the magazine Tango Danza (in DE)